Complex manifolds with maximal torus actions: Quotients of nonsingular toric varieties

 \section{Quotients of nonsingular toric varieties}

 \Label{sec:maintheo} Let $M$ be a compact connected complex manifold of complex dimension $n$, equipped with a maximal action of a compact torus $G$ of dimension $m$ which preserves the complex structure on $M$.
 So far, we defined a $G^M$-invariant open submanifold $N$ and assigned a nonsingular fan $\Delta$ to $N$ in Section \ref{sec:fan}.
 The fan $\Delta$ and the Lie algebra $\mathfrak{h}$ of the global stabilizers $Z_{G^\C}$ of the complexified action of $G^\C$ on $M$ were characterized by Lemma \ref{lemm:snake} and Corollary \ref{coro:complete}.
-We saw that $N$ is $G^M$ equivariantly biholomorphic to $X(\Delta )/Z_{G^\C}$ in Corollary \ref{coro:quotient}.
+We saw that $N$ is $G^M$-equivariantly biholomorphic to $X(\Delta )/Z_{G^\C}$ in Corollary \ref{coro:quotient}.

-In this section, we give an inverse correspondence, that is, for a pair $(\Delta, \mathfrak{h})$ of a nonsingular fan in $\mathfrak{g}$ and Lie subalgebra $\mathfrak{h}$ of $\mathfrak{g}^\C$ which satisfies certain conditions, we construct a compact complex manifold equipped with a maximal action of a compact torus which preserves the complex structure of the manifold.
+In this section, we give an inverse correspondence, that is, for a triple $(\Delta, \mathfrak{h}, G)$ of a nonsingular fan $\Delta$ in the Lie algebra $\mathfrak{g}$ of $G$, a Lie subalgebra $\mathfrak{h}$ of $\mathfrak{g}^\C$ and a compact torus $G$, which satisfies certain conditions, we construct a compact complex manifold equipped with a maximal action of a compact torus which preserves the complex structure of the manifold.